macimas-fonts/macsMinecraft/README.md

 # mac's Minecraft

-a rough 1:1 recreation of Minecraft font
+a rough 1:1 recreation of the Minecraft font

 kudos to [YellowAfterlife's pixel font converter](https://yal.cc/r/20/pixelfont/)